shiyis/nlpwshiyi/modules/2d-automatic-differentiation.md

 @def sequence = ["automatic-diff"]

-# Automatic differentiation: What Is It and Why Do We Need It?
+# Automatic Differentiation: What Is It and Why Do We Need It?

 **Table of Contents**